Human Relations’ Ambassadors Program

 Upon completion of all the program requirements, Ambassadors receive certification of completion at a special graduation ceremony in May.

-The internship runs September – May and we’ll meet twice per-month on Wednesdays from 6-8pm at the OC Human Relations offices located at 1801 E. Edinger, Santa Ana, 92705.
+The internship runs September – May and we’ll meet Wednesday’s from 6-8pm at the OC Human Relations offices located at 1801 E. Edinger, Santa Ana, 92705.
 Dinner will be provided.
+Meeting dates are:

 I’m going to continue to strive for justice in my community and wherever I go.
 I also want to inspire change and establish more community between others.